oliverm91/mathsom/README.md

 Contents:
 - Solvers (function can contain more than one input):
-  - Newton rhapson method (numerical differentiation)
+  - Newton Rhapson method (numerical differentiation)
   - Bisection method
 - Numerical methods (function can contain more than one input):
   - Single variable differentiation